WastefulNick/CTF-Writeups/cyber_apocalypse/web/blitzprop/README.md

     "song.name": "ASTa la vista baby"
 }
 ```
-As we see in the source code, the request body is [unflattened](https://www.npmjs.com/package/flat), before later worked on.
+As we see in the source code, the request body is [unflattened](https://www.npmjs.com/package/flat), before it's later worked on.
 Due to this, and the hints from the song names, I assumed that the site was vulnerable to AST injection via prototype pollution.

 I found [this great blog post explaining it](https://blog.p6.is/AST-Injection/), and a working payload at the bottom.
 ```json